elgholm/watchdog/README.md

 - "notify_critical": This script is executed when notifying about critical events.
 - "notify_warning": This script is executed when notifying about warning events.
 - "notify_panic": This script is executed when notifying about panic events, maybe also a good place to do a reboot, your choice.
-- "README.md": Your reading it.
+- "README.md": You are reading it.
 - "LICENSE": GNU GPLv2 - The license for this system.

 ## How to use?